StrayLamb2/qLD/README.md

 	-threads     <INT>     Number of threads to run in parallel.
 	                       Suggested to use physical core number at max.
 	                       On your system this would be 4.
-	-seed        <INT>     Sets the random seed for unphased diploid data.
+	-seed        <INT>     Sets the random seed.
         -blis                  Use the blis framework for calculations (Your System is eligible for blis)
 	-gpu                   use the gpu for calculations
 	                       (there has to be a gpu in the system)